Freely-Given-org/Biblelator/Documentation/Installation.md

 15. Program updates
-    If you used Git to install Biblelator and/or BibleOrgSys, you should regularly update each of them with "git pull" on each folder (or the equivalent command from the GUI if you use TortoiseGit or equivalent.
+    If you used Git to install Biblelator and/or BibleOrgSys, you should regularly update each of them with "git pull" on each folder (or the equivalent command from the GUI if you use TortoiseGit or equivalent).
     If you installed Biblelator and/or BibleOrgSys by downloading a zip file from GitHub.com, you should regularly update each of them by downloading the latest zip file and extracting them into each folder to overwrite existing files.
+(This won't erase renamed or deleted files, but who cares.)

 Please see the document GettingStarted.md for help on how the Biblelator resource and project